Marketing Beginner Updated 2026-03-22

 What is Pipeline?

-A sales pipeline is a visual representation of where every active prospect sits in your sales process — from initial contact to closed deal — showing the total potential revenue in play and how it's distributed across stages.
+A sales pipeline is a visual representation of where every active prospect sits in your sales process.
+From initial contact to closed deal.
+Showing the.

 What is a Pipeline?

-A sales pipeline is a structured view of every active deal your sales team is working — organized by the stage each deal has reached in your selling process.
+A sales pipeline is a structured view of every active deal your sales team is working.
+Organized by the stage each deal has reached in your selling process.

 Picture a horizontal pipeline with stages: Lead, Qualified, Demo Scheduled, Proposal Sent, Negotiation, Closed Won.
 Each deal sits in its current stage.
 You can see how many deals are in each stage, their total dollar value, and how long they’ve been there.
 A CRM like HubSpot, Salesforce, or Pipedrive manages this visually.

 Salesforce research shows that companies with a defined pipeline process achieve 18% more revenue growth than those without one.
-The pipeline isn’t just a reporting tool — it’s a management system.
+The pipeline isn’t just a reporting tool.
+It’s a management system.

 Why Does a Pipeline Matter?